jagregory/abrash-zen-of-asm/src/chapter-14.md

 jc    HandleMediumPriorityEvent   ;yes
 ```

-If we think for a moment, however, we'll realize that shifting a value to the left has a most desirable property. `shl` not only sets the Carry flag to reflect carry out of the most significant bit of the result, but also sets the Sign flag to reflect the value stored *into* the most significant bit of the result.
+If we think for a moment, however, we'll realize that shifting a value to the left has a most desirable property. `shl`{.nasm} not only sets the Carry flag to reflect carry out of the most significant bit of the result, but also sets the Sign flag to reflect the value stored *into* the most significant bit of the result.

 Do you see it now?
 After a register is shifted 1 bit to the left, the Carry and Sign flags are set to reflect the states of the *two* most significant bits originally stored in that register.
 That means that we can replace the above code with: